deepakmahakale/ruby-on-rails-cheatsheet/_posts/2023-08-01-create-table.md

 - [https://guides.rubyonrails.org/active_record_migrations.html](https://guides.rubyonrails.org/active_record_migrations.html)

 ## Note
-All the commands have been tested with rails 7.1 and the result may be different with prior versions
+All the commands have been tested with rails 7.1 and the result may differ with prior versions